instana/go-sensor/README.md

 The request is, after injection, executing using the provided `http.Client` instance.
 Like the normal `(*http.Client).Do()` operation, the call will return a `http.Response` instance or an error proving information of the failure reason.

+### GRPC servers and clients

+[`github.com/instana/go-sensor/instrumentation/instagrpc`](./instrumentation/instagrpc) provides both unary and stream interceptors to instrument GRPC servers and clients that use `google.golang.org/grpc`.

 ## Sensor

 To use sensor only without tracing ability, import the `instana` package and run